Just What is a Safety Manager, Anyway?

 To become a safety manager, you will need to become familiar with OSHA regulations.
 Many safety managers also possess at least a four-year college degree.

-For those who want to become a safety manager, you may want to discuss your career aspirations with your employer.
+If you want to become a safety manager, you may want to discuss your career aspirations with your employer.
 With your employer’s assistance, you may be able to get the training you need to become an OSHA safety manager.
 Plus, you can show your employer that you want to do everything possible to make your work environment as safe and productive as possible.

 3. Earn a College or University Degree